jaspartang/Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image1]

-also, here is three random classes to visualize 10 random images from that class (this will come in handy when deciding how to augment data):
+also, here are three random classes to visualize 10 random images from that class (this will come in handy when deciding how to augment data):

 ![alt text][image2]
 ![alt text][image3]